Skip to main content

 • Configuration: Uses the same app registration as pipeline development.

-• Limitations: Requires frequent user logins.
-Scheduled crawling can fail when user credentials expire.
+• Limitations: Scheduled indexing can fail when user credentials expire or require reauthentication.